ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

     - a public load balancer with a [security group](https://{DomainName}/docs/vpc?topic=vpc-alb-integration-with-security-groups) driving traffic to the frontend application
     - a private load balancer with a security group driving requests from frontend to the backend
     - an instance template and an instance group for provisioning and scaling the instances
-   - two VSIs (one frontend instance and one backend instance) with respective security groups attached
+    - Initially, two VSIs (one frontend instance and one backend instance) with respective security groups attached

       The frontend instance runs an Nginx server to serve a PHP web application that talks to the backend to store and retrieve data.
 The backend instance runs a NodeJS and GraphQL API wrapper for {{site.data.keyword.databases-for-postgresql_full_notm}} and {{site.data.keyword.cos_full_notm}}.
       {:tip}